whrlpl/engine/README.md

 - Code as clean and simple as possible

 ## Features
 Wow!
 Even the features have new features!

-Well, actually, there's nothing here yet.
+- It renders nice cubes
+- It renders nice sprites
+- ???